robot131/robot131.github.io/publications/number-5.md

 ## Validation on the network generalization

+We select new three commercial pathological slides as the sample and use a new CMOS sensor (IMX386, pixel: 1.25μm, Sony) for data measurement.
+Then we apply our method with new recorded datasets to validate the generalization.
+As shown in Fig. 8(a), the selected slides include human kidney, human tongue fungiform papillae, and human endometriosis of ovary.
+The result in Fig.8(b) shows that our sFocusNet is robust to sample and sensor types.
+As an example, the auto-focusing curves of coarse-to-fine tuning at five heights are displayed in Figs.8(c-e) for the three stained slides.
+With the five distances, the amplitude images of different slides are reconstructed in Figs.8(f-h).
+We can find that all the samples are reconstructed clearly.

 <div align=center><img src="/publications/imgs/sFocusNet/r8.png" width=700></div>

 **Fig.8** The generalization validation of our method on new commercial pathological slides and new imaging sensor. (a) The used three commercial pathological slides. (b) is the focusing error plot of the new recorded experimental datasets for our sFocusNet. (c–e) are auto-focusing curves by using coarse-to-fine tuning. (f–h) are retrieved amplitude images of the three slides using the estimated distances from (c–e).

+We also retrain SE-ResNet, MobileNetV3, and our sFocusNet with these three groups of experimental datasets to show the weak generalization of data-driven supervised CNN models.
+Considering that three groups datasets of stained slides are captured, we arrange the cross-validation modalities into two folds:

+1. One sample is used for training and another two samples are used for testing.
+2. Two samples are used for training and another one sample is used for testing.

+The corresponding focusing error values are plotted in Fig.9.
+The results of Fig.9 demonstrate that the generalization and robustness of experiment-driven supervised CNN models are limited in the training range defined by the used dataset.

 <div align=center><img src="/publications/imgs/sFocusNet/r9.png" width=750></div>

 **Fig.9** The auto-focusing performance by using cross-validation for frequency-domain experiment-driven networks. (a–c) are focusing error plots of three networks when the paired datasets from one sample are used for training. (d–f) are focusing error plots of three networks when the paired datasets from two samples are used for training.

+To quantitatively show this issue, we calculate the accuracy ratio of auto-focusing in Tab.6.
+It is noted that the accuracy ratios of three networks are less than 50%.

 <div align=center><img src="/publications/imgs/sFocusNet/r10.png" width=450></div>